RoadrunnerWMC/Cobra/data/nsmb2_template.md

+# World Map Scripts in NSMB2

+{{DISCLAIMER}}

 The information below is specifically for the US Gold Edition release; specific numbers may vary in other releases.
+Process names are official, but others are not.

 Thanks to [Bent](https://github.com/RicBent) for helping with research in this game.

+## Code Structure

 Scripts are initially empty, and are initialized in the static init function at 0x004D18F8.
 Commands are read and executed by the `BsEventMgr` process.
 The `BsSequenceMgr` process is also involved in some way.